Juleen Compton: Personal life

 She was married to director and drama critic Harold Clurman from 1960 until his death in 1980, according to some reports.
 In a 1979 interview in connection with a New York Times piece on Clurman's legacy, Clurman was Compton's "director and acting teacher," and their marriage "lasted anywhere from six months to five years; according to Miss Compton, there is still some question as to the legality of the divorce."
 According to a biography of Clurman's first wife, actress Stella Adler, Compton "never filed the papers [to divorce Clurman] and consequently inherited certain rights to his writings."

 Compton has had a number of real estate dealings: in 1961, The New York Times profiled her on the occasion of her acquiring a $250,000 building on West Thirteenth Street with plans to turn it into a complex with theatres, a drama school, and a restaurant.
-The same article mentions she previously owned the East 74th Street Theatre.
+The same article mentions she previously owned the East 74th Street Theater.
 A 1980 New York Times article on architecture mentioned that Compton owned a movie theater at 350 East 72nd Street, and that architect Philip Birnbaum was working on a project for her.

 A 2019 Metrograph blog post by film critic Kristen Yoonsoo Kim stated: "Little is known about Compton now.
 By all accounts, she lives in the Hamptons and goes by the name Justine.
 Word has it that she dropped by previous Metrograph screenings of her films incognito."

 In December 2019, Mexico's Museo Nacional de Arte acquired a 1956 portrait of Compton by Mexican artist Diego Rivera, which was given to the museum by Compton and her husband Nicholas Wentworth.
 It is possible a second portrait of Compton by Rivera exists, according to coverage by Mexican newspaper Excélsior.
 The Rivera portrait, along with a bust of Compton by Jacob Epstein, are mentioned as the two objects Compton kept across her many moves to different residences in a 1970 New York Times interview.